jonnyireton/task-developer/index.md

 3. Basic Project Planning
 4. Critical Thinking

-** The Result- ** I will be able to solve sophisticated problems programatically.
+**The Result:** I will be able to solve sophisticated problems programatically.
 Throughout this curriculum I am going to be writing code, since writing code is the only way to learn to write code.

 * Complete [You don't know JS: Up and Going](https://github.com/getify/You-Dont-Know-JS/tree/master/up%20%26%20going)